warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

       - use key on multiple lines to declare more than one value
   - keys required:
     * _content-location_
+* POST data sent in requests to `/load-captions` API endpoint:
+  - contains one _key:value_ pair per line of text
+  - lines of text containing unrecognized keys are ignored
+  - keys and values can be separated by either `:` or `=` characters, with optional whitespace
+  - keys are not case sensitive
+  - recognized keys include:
+    * _caption-location_
 * POST data sent in requests to `/start-activity` API endpoint:
   - contains one _key:value_ pair per line of text
   - lines of text containing unrecognized keys are ignored